letsrokk/cordova-github-app/README.md

 This attribute can also be set by the website by any element with a `data-app-local-urls` attribute (so the website can evolve without having to update this setting in the app).

-It may be useful to know that there are two ways in which this is implemented.
-The first one applies to `a` elements only.
-After a page has loaded, an event listener is installed which disables navigation for external links and invokes the system web browser.
-The second method kicks in when a script navigates to an external link (e.g. an embedded Google Map), but this only happens _after_ the internal web browser has started loading the URL.
-This request is then cancelled.

 ## Barcode scanner

 The website can initiate a barcode scan by pointing to the custom url `app://mobile-scan`.